jitterbytes/FreeRTOS_ESP32/1_Tasks/1b_Task_States/README.md

 ## 👀 Observations & Experiments
 - vTaskDelay is the one that says to a task i am done for now do not schedule me again for this ticks amount of time
-- Also Controller Task is given more priority as it is controlling the blink task
+- Also Controller Task is given more priority as it will overwriting the blink task
 ```
 Tasks voluntarily gives up CPU ->
 Scheduler says Okay you are blocked for this much time then who else is ready to run ->